Boone Hall: Boone Hall Farms

 The agricultural operation of Boone Hall Plantation, incorporated filed with South Carolina Secretary of State to do business as Boone Hall Farms.
 During the spring and summer, BHF cultivates strawberries, and hosts an annual Low Country Strawberry Festival at the peak of each growing season, when guests pick thousands of pounds of strawberries from the U-Pick fields.
-The Boone Hall Farms farm-to-table program generates produce including tomatoes, squash, cucumbers, watermelons, sweet corn, and other produce for over 35 Low Country businesses and restaurants.
+The Boone Hall Farms farm-to-table program generates produce including tomatoes, squash, cucumbers, watermelons, sweet corn, and other produce for over 35 Lowcountry businesses and restaurants.

-Boone Hall Farms also offers its produce, prepared foods, and fresh seafood and meat at its Roadside Produce Stand located down the road from Boone Hall Plantation.
+Boone Hall Farms now also offers its produce at Willie's Roadside Market, one of the premier outdoor farmers markets in the Lowcountry.
+Named after late Boone Hall owner Willie McRae, this market features a variety of fresh produce that is picked fresh daily in season from local Boone Hall Farms fields, and is often available for purchase on the same day.

 Slave quarters

 The slave quarters that remain on the structure are the brick quarters that housed enslaved workers at the property.
 They have survived in large part because of the durability and quality of the materials they were constructed from.
-Many structures that house enslaved people were made from wood, and were easily removed from agricultural landscapes when the owner decided they no longer wanted a visual marker of the history of the enslaved on their property.
+Many structures that house slaves were made from wood, and were easily removed from agricultural landscapes when the owner decided they no longer wanted a visual marker of the history of the enslaved on their property.
 The interpretation of the slave quarters at Boone Hall Plantation is more extensive than that of the main house, and includes many archaeological artifacts uncovered around these houses.
 The history of the enslaved workers at Boone Hall Plantation are also linked to Gullah culture, interpreted through living history presentations through song and storytelling.
 The history of the main house is disconnected entirely from the history of the slave quarters, however.
 While domestic enslaved workers would have cooked, cleaned, and performed many other tasks for the Boone, then Horlbeck families, slavery was illegal in 1935 when the historic house was built.
 Such limited interpretive exploration may be attributed to the site's lack of a curator, or curatorial staff to do more research and writing for the public's benefit.